archer947/celery-plus/examples/README.md

-## Celery.node Examples
+## celery-plus Examples
 - tutorial
-Use celery.node with amqp
+Use celery-plus with amqp

 - tutorial-redis
-celery.node with redis
+celery-plus with redis

 - express
 Integrate with express

 - flask
-Using python flask api server and celery.node worker
+Using python flask api server and celery-plus worker